igormironchik/md4qt/README.md

    }
    ```

-   But this functionality is not tested yet.
+   But this functionality is not fully tested yet.

 **I need to know positions in the `Markdown` file of blocks/elements.
 How
 can I achieve this?**

  * Done in version `2.0.5`.
-This version is not released yet, but it's
-almost done (done, but not fully tested), and can be used from `main` branch.
+But this functionality is not fully tested yet.

 **Why is implementation of the following method so terrible?**